graemerocher/micronaut-oraclecloud-workshop/lab_deployment/lab_deployment.md

 	}
 	</copy>

-The first `dockerBuild` definition defines the image to publish for the Java version of the application whilst the `dockerBuildNative` definition defines the image for the native version.
+The first `dockerBuild` definition defines the image to publish for the JVM version of the application whilst the `dockerBuildNative` definition defines the image for the native version.

-Images in OCIR are specified in the form `[REGION].ocir.io/[TENANCY]/[REPOSITORY]/[NAME]/[VERSION]` where each parent of the image name corresponds the the following:
+Images in OCIR are specified in the form `[REGION].ocir.io/[TENANCY]/[REPOSITORY]/[NAME]:[VERSION]` where each part of the image name corresponds the the following:

 * `[REGION]` - Your Oracle Cloud Availability [Region](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab)
 * `[TENANCY]` - Your Oracle Cloud Tenancy